jdevfullstack-tutorials/blinking-led-arduino/README.md

 done here, like, the initial mode of an LED is turned on.

-`void loop` is where the execution of programs happen.
+`void loop` is where the execution of commands happens.
+Take note, `void loop` is a repeat forever loop.

 Take note of the word `void`.
 A `void` type of function will simply execute all the commands